echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 service in order to get the destination server certificate details.

-# The Education Sector
+# Use Cases: The Impact of ECH on the Education Sector

 ## Context

-Focusing specifically on the education sector, the primary issue caused by ECH is that it is likely to circumvent the safeguards applied to protect children through content filtering, whether in the school or home environments, adding to adverse impacts already introduced through the use of encrypted DNS protocols such as DNS over HTTPS {{RFC8484}}.
+Focusing specifically on the education sector, the primary issue caused by ECH is that it is likely to circumvent the safeguards applied to protect children through content filtering, whether in the school or home environments, adding to the adverse impacts already introduced through the use of encrypted DNS protocols such as DNS over HTTPS {{RFC8484}}.